EzzEldinKadry/Void-Runes/README.md

 # Void-Runes
-You are in a big void trap, you should comprehend your surrounding to know where the hidden traps and keys.
+You are in a big void trap.
+You should comprehend your surrounding to know where the hidden traps and keys.

-Playable prototype:
+## Playable prototype:
 https://chaoticfarghly.itch.io/void-runes